Variable electro-optic shearing interferometry for ultrafast single-photon-level pulse characterization: Results

 \section{Results}

 We have demonstrated the VarSI method in the near-infrared regime ($\sim$\SI{800}{\nano\meter}) for ultrafast (\SI{100}{\fs}) pulses filtered to selected bandwidths between \SI{48}{\giga\hertz} and \SI{96}{\giga\hertz} with both relatively high power pulses as well as single-photon-level light.
 By designing a non-Gaussian spectral filtering, we were able to shape and observe fine features of the pulses' spectrograms, proving the method's resolving capabilities.
 As depicted in Fig. \ref{fig:classical} for classical-regime pulses and in Fig. \ref{fig:results} at the single-photon level, the experimental data closely matches spectrograms of the reconstructed pulses.
 For reconstruction, the spectrograms of measured data were linearly interpolated.
-The bottom-most rows of Fig. \ref{fig:classical} and Fig. \ref{fig:results} depicts the amplitude and phase of the reconstructed pulses in the spectral domain, while their counterparts in the temporal domain are depicted in Fig. \ref{fig:sinc}.
+The bottom-most rows of Fig. \ref{fig:classical} and Fig. \ref{fig:results} depicts the amplitude and phase of the reconstructed pulses in the spectral domain, while their counterparts in the temporal domain are depicted in Fig. \ref{fig:sinc}. \MJ{The reconstructed phases are flat as expected which proves the correctness of the algorithm.}

 The pulse retrieval quality of VarSI can be quantified with the fidelity